A stochastic target approach to Ricci flow on surfaces: Mirror coupling

-First, let $C_M$ be the subset of $M\times M$ consisting of points $(x,y)$ such that $y\in \Cut(x)$ (which is equivalent to $x\in\Cut(y)$), and let $D_M$ be the diagonal subset of $M\times M$.
+First, let $C_M$ be the subset of $M\times M$ consisting of points $(x,y)$ such that $y\in\Cut(x)$ [which is equivalent to $x\in\Cut (y)$], and let $D_M$ be the diagonal subset of $M\times M$.
 Then let $E_M$ be $M\times M$ minus $C_M$ and $D_M$.
 Note that the distance function $\dist(x,y)$ is smooth on $E_M$, and that the direction of the (unique) minimal geodesic from $x$ to $y$ is smooth on $E_M$.
 Let $(x,y)\in E_M$; then the mirror map is the isometry from $T_xM$ to $T_yM$ given by reflection along the minimal geodesic connecting $x$ and $y$.
 We see that the mirror map is smooth (on $E_M$, which is where it is defined).
 As a result, there is no problem in running the mirror coupling as long as the joint process is in $E_M$.
 That is, for one-dimensional independent Brownian motions $W^1_{\tau}$ and $W^2_{\tau}$, consider the system of SDEs

-where $\Psi_{\tau}=\Psi(x_{\tau},y_{\tau}) =m_{x_{\tau},y_{\tau}}\mathfrak{e}(x_{\tau})\mathfrak{e}(y_{\tau})^{-1}$ with $m_{x,y}$ being the mirror map, namely parallel transport followed by reflection with respect to the perpendicular to the geodesic from $x$ to $y$.
+where $\Psi_{\tau}=\Psi(x_{\tau},y_{\tau}) =m_{x_{\tau},y_{\tau }}\mathfrak{e}(x_{\tau})\mathfrak{e}(y_{\tau})^{-1}$ with $m_{x,y}$ being the mirror map, namely parallel transport followed by reflection with respect to the perpendicular to the geodesic from $x$ to $y$.
 Then the coefficients are smooth in both space and time, so the system admits a unique strong solution, up until the first time the process leaves $E_M$.

 The point of the coupling is to get the particles to meet, so we turn our attention to this issue next.
-First note that the marginals $x_{\tau}$ and $y_{\tau}$ are time-changed Brownian motions as desired, so we're coupling the right processes.
+First, note that the marginals $x_{\tau}$ and $y_{\tau}$ are time-changed Brownian motions as desired, so we are coupling the right processes.
 The natural object of study is the distance between the particles, with respect to the fixed metric $h$.
 We denote this distance by $\rho_{\tau}$.
-It is a (continuous, non-negative) semi-martingale, so we derive the SDE that it satisfies by Ito's formula.
-This is the standard computation with the factors of $a$ and $b$ included, so we'll be brief.
-For more on this, see \cite[Section 6.5]{Elton}.
+It is a (continuous, nonnegative) semi-martingale, so we derive the SDE that it satisfies by It\^o's formula.
+This is the standard computation with the factors of $a$ and $b$ included, so we will be brief.
+For more on this, see \cite{Elton}, Section~6.5.